vtbag/utensil-drawer/README.md

 ## !!!
 News !!!

-Stable: `declarative-names` allows you to assign view transition names to a set of HTML elements, offering a more reliable and controllable alternative to `view-transition-name: auto`.
+Stable: `declarative-names` allows you to assign view transition names to a set of HTML elements, offering a more reliable and controllable alternative to `view-transition-name: auto` that also works for cross-document navigation.

 For details see https://vtbag.dev/tools/utensil-drawer/